 You could get wet, so please dress appropriately.

-Trips start from May 2015, scheduled trips can viewed on our booking system ‘book-boat-trip-online‘.
+Trips start from late May 2020, scheduled trips can viewed on our booking system ‘book-boat-trip-online‘.

-Adult tickets from Holyhead Marina, a 2 hour adventure, are £54.
+All tickets from Holyhead Marina, a 90 mins adventure, are £45.

 Our skippers are your fast and fun adventure guides to the remote drama of the Skerries and the open sea.